top of page

 • Anxiety, overthinking, or panic

-• Relationship patterns or breakups
+• Relationship stress, breakups, or unhealthy patterns

-• Family tension or changing dynamics
+• Family tension or changing family dynamics

-• Exploring faith, values, or purpose
+• Questions about identity, values, faith, or purpose

-What Therapy Looks Like for Young Adults
+What Therapy Can Look Like for Young Adults

 In therapy, we might:

-• Build emotional regulation and mindfulness strategies
+• Build emotional regulation and coping skills for everyday life

-• Talk through relationships, boundaries, and communication
+• Work through relationship challenges, boundaries, and communication

 A Space That Feels Grounding